-15.9 Bilingual Requirements
+15.9 Bilingual Requirements\

-Employees in positions with bilingual language (e.g. French) requirements shall receive a premium equal to an amount of four percent (4%) of the hourly wage rate for every hour so worked.
+Employees in positions with bilingual language (e.g. French) requirements, where the job rating does not already factor in the second language, shall receive a premium equal to four percent (4%) of the hourly wage rate for every hour so worked.